 While dreams may often just be a weird collage of ideas, emotions, places, and people you’ve seen, they can also be intense, terrifying, and may suddenly cause you to wake up.
 Nightmares tend to be realistic but disturbing dreams that jolt you awake from fear.
 They will typically occur during the REM stage of your sleep cycle when most dreams occur.
 They may stem from real-life stress, an anxiety disorder, PTSD, drug addiction, or sleep apnea.

-More than 50% of adults have nightmares but only 5% of the population experiences persistent nightmares.
+Around 85% of adults report having at least one nightmare last year but only 4 to 10% of people report having frequent nightmares.
 If nightmares are frequent where you feel anxious about going to sleep, or they’re constantly interrupting your sleep and causing a decline in your sleep quality, it’s a good idea to consult a physician who may be able to help.

 Related to nightmares are night terrors where the sleeper may shout, yell, flail, or sleepwalk during non-REM sleep.
 Adults can experience night terrors, but they are more common in young children, especially between the ages of 3-12.
 Psychologists believe that because children are smaller, their night terrors are a kind of subconscious manifestation of their physical vulnerability.
 Children also have fewer coping mechanisms to deal with intense emotions and night terrors might be one of the side effects.